STROKES AND ARTERIOSCLEROSIS

 Possible

-methods include the use of hyperbaric oxygen chambers, ozone baths, drinking ozonated water, breathing oxygen or ozone, baths with
+methods include the use of hyperbaric oxygen chambers, ozone baths, drinking ozonated water, breathing oxygen or ozone with an ozonator/onizer air purifier (the easiest method), baths

 such as placing an ozone generator in oneÕs bedroom or bathtub.
 Others require special trained